-- Consistent with the analytic approach of AHRQ, dementia (CCS=653) and intellectual disability/development disorders (CCS=654) are not classified as mental health conditions in this analysis and all ICD-9-CM and ICD-10-CM codes in these CCS categories were excluded. - 2.
-Although tobacco use represents an important public health and personal health issue, we excluded codes pertaining to tobacco or nicotine (ICD-9-CM: 305.1; ICD-10-CM: F17.-, O99.33-, Z72.0, Z87.891) for the purposes of describing the prevalence of comorbid behavioral health conditions among the adult hospitalized population in Massachusetts, except where the code represented intentional self-harm (T65.212-, T65.222-, T65.292).
-These were retained and classified as mental health-related under the subcategory of 'Intentional Self-harm, suicidal ideation, or suicide attempt'. - 3.
+- Consistent with the analytic approach of AHRQ, dementia (CCS=653) and intellectual disability/development disorders (CCS=654) are not classified as mental health conditions in this analysis and all ICD-10-CM codes in these CCS categories were excluded. - 2.
+Although tobacco use represents an important public health and personal health issue, we excluded codes pertaining to tobacco or nicotine (ICD-10-CM: F17.-, O99.33-, Z72.0, Z87.891) for the purposes of describing the prevalence of comorbid behavioral health conditions among the adult hospitalized population in Massachusetts, except where the code represented intentional self-harm (T65.212-, T65.222-, T65.292).
+These were retained and classified as mental health-related under the sub-category of 'Intentional Self-harm, suicidal ideation, or suicide attempt'. - 3.
 Six codes listed in CCS 661 were found to be invalid because they do not exist in any current or former version of ICD-10-CM.
-These were labeled as 'Adverse effects of heroin' (T401X5A-) and 'Adverse effects of lysergide [LSD]' (T408X5-).
+These were labeled as 'Adverse effects of heroin' (T40.1X5A-) and 'Adverse effects of lysergide [LSD]' (T40.8X5-).
 These codes were removed. - 4.
-In "AHRQ Statistical #191: Hospitalizations Involving Mental and Substance Use Disorders among Adults, 2012", ICD-9-CM code 968.5 was incorrectly labeled as "Poisoning by cocaine".
-This code refers to poisoning by surface (topical) and infiltration anesthetics other than cocaine when used as a central nervous stimulant.
-CHIA replaced 968.5 with 970.81, 'Poisoning by cocaine'.
-Similarly, CHIA determined in consultation with clinicians that ICD-9-CM E-code E938.5 'Surface and infiltration anesthetics causing adverse effects in therapeutic use', labeled in AHRQ brief 191 as cocaine-related, is likely not reflective of substance use disorder.
-This code was removed. - 5.
 CHIA determined that after combining source lists, substance types were handled inconsistently for diagnoses pertaining to subsequent encounters, sequelae, and underdosing.
 To maintain consistency of reporting across all types of substance use disorders, and in consultation with clinicians, CHIA included diagnosis codes for subsequent encounters, sequelae, and underdosing events in cases where the equivalent diagnoses for other substance types were already present.